openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

   2023-01-10 05:52:35,907 | INFO : Evaluation completed
   Performance(score: 0.5487693710118504, dashboard: (1 metric groups))

+The training time highly relies on the hardware characteristics, for example on 1 GeForce 3090 the training took about 15 minutes.

-After about 15 minutes of training we have the PyTorch object detection model trained with OTX, that we can use for evaliation, export, optimization and deployment.
+After that we have the PyTorch object detection model trained with OTX, that we can use for evaliation, export, optimization and deployment.

 ***********
 Validation